stephanmeesters/genelec-wake-sleep/README.md

 # Genelec Wake Sleep
 The Intelligent Signal Sensing (ISS) feature of Genelec monitors does not always work well because the audio source sends a digital clock signal that prevents sleep.
 This app can be used to trigger wake or sleep of all connected Genelec devices.

-Based on reversed engineering work from [https://github.com/markbergsma/genlc/tree/master]
+Based on reverse engineering work from https://github.com/markbergsma/genlc/tree/master

 ## Usage
-To wake or sleep, run wake-genelec.bat or sleep-genelec.bat respectively.
+To wake or sleep, run wake-genelec.bat or sleep-genelec.bat, respectively.

-Or run the command directly, for sleep:
+Or run the command directly, for wake:
 ```
-GenelecApp.exe 1
+GenelecApp.exe wake
 ```

-And wake:
+and sleep:
 ```
-GenelecApp.exe 0
+GenelecApp.exe sleep
 ```